Hollywood actors strike is over as union reaches tentative deal with studios

 Duncan Crabtree-Ireland, the executive director and chief negotiator who led the team that struck the deal for the guild, told the AP in August that he was “honored to be part of making sure that our members get a fair contract that’s going to protect them going into the future and make sure that the 14-year-olds I talked to on the Disney picket line still have the ability to be an actor when they turn 18.”

-The agreement, if approved, also means a return to sets for thousands of film crew members who have left with nothing to work on during the strikes.
+The agreement also means a return to sets for thousands of film crew members who have left with nothing to work on during the strikes.
 SAG-AFTRA sought to offset their hardship by allowing sometimes controversial interim agreements for some smaller productions to proceed, and by making their strike relief fund available to all workers in the industry.

 Associated Press Writer Krysta Fauria contributed to this report.